unofficial-shibboleth-mirror/cpp-sp/doc/README.txt

 http://shibboleth.internet2.edu/downloads/

 SVN is available for anonymous access, as described at the Shibboleth site.
-Mailing lists and a bugzilla (http://bugzilla.internet2.edu/) are also available.
+Mailing lists and a Jira instance (https://bugs.internet2.edu/) are also available.
 Not all of the lists are open, but a general support list is available and is open.